 Museum in Michigan brings Model T driving to the masses

-HICKORY CORNERS, Mich. – A different kind of driving lesson — in a vehicle with a top speed of 40 mph (65 kph) that hasn't been produced in nearly a century — is gaining traction in western Michigan.
+A different kind of driving lesson — in a vehicle with a top speed of 40 mph that hasn't been produced in nearly a century — is gaining traction in western Michigan.

 More than 500 people have learned to drive a Model T at the Gilmore Car Museum near Kalamazoo this year.